-Figure 3.4.
+Figure 3.1.
 ICER Evidence Rating Matrix

-- B = "Incremental" High certainty of a small net health benefit - C = "Comparable" High certainty of a comparable net health benefit - D= "Negative"- High certainty of an inferior net health benefit - B+= "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+ = "Comparable or Incremental" - Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit - C-= "Comparable or Inferior" Moderate certainty that the net health benefit is either comparable or inferior with high certainty of at best a comparable net health benefit - C++ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a small or substantial net health benefit, small (but nonzero) likelihood of a negative net health benefit - I = "Insufficient" Any situation in which the level of certainty in the evidence is low
+Comparative Clinical Effectiveness

+C++ = "Comparable or Better" - Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit

+P/I = "Promising but Inconclusive" - Moderate certainty of a small or substantial net health benefit, small

+(but nonzero) likelihood of a negative net health benefit I = "Insufficient" - Any situation in which the level of certainty in the evidence is low

 EBV+ PTLD is a severe, often fatal complication of HSCT or SOT.
 While a proportion of EBV+ PTLD patients respond to the reduction in immunosuppression or initial rituximab with or without chemotherapy, approximately half of patients relapse or are refractory to first-line treatments.

 Most often, relapsed/refractory disease is treated with additional chemotherapy, which has substantial toxicities.
-Even with treatment, survival of relapsed or refractory disease is poor, with a median survival of less than one month for HSCT patients and around four months for SOT patients.
+Survival of relapsed or refractory disease is poor, with a median survival of less than one month for HSCT patients and around four months for SOT patients.
 Thus, there is a great need for an effective therapy for relapsed/refractory EBV+ PTLD.

-While data on the effectiveness of tabelecleucel are drawn mainly from one single-arm Phase III trial of 43 patients with relapsed/refractory EBV+ PTLD following HSCT or SOT and EAPs, tabelecleucel appears to extend survival compared with a natural history cohort, with few severe adverse events.
+While data on the effectiveness of tabelecleucel are drawn mainly from one single-arm Phase III trial of 43 patients with relapsed/refractory EBV+ PTLD following HSCT or SOT and EAPs, tabelecleucel appears to extend survival compared with a natural history cohort, without severe adverse events.
 Additionally, more than one-quarter of patients had a complete response to treatment, and more than half of responders had a duration of response of six months or more.
 However, data on whether there was any effect modification by transplant type or demographics were sparse.
 There were also no quality of life data collected during the study, which may be particularly important to understand for patients who did not have a complete response to therapy.
-Although tabelecleucel treatment appears to have few serious harms, there were four cases of GvHD reported in the clinical trial and EAP; this requires attention in follow-up studies.
-Finally, the long-term durability of response (e.g., five years and beyond) is uncertain, as the median follow-up time in the trial was 11 months, and EAP studies reported outcomes only up to two years.
+Although tabelecleucel treatment appears to have few serious harms, there were four cases of acute GvHD reported between the clinical trial and EAP; this requires attention in follow-up studies.
+Finally, the long-term durability of response is uncertain, as the median follow-up time in the trial was 11 months.

 Without treatment, relapsed/refractory EBV+ PTLD has a poor prognosis, and there is limited efficacy of treatments beyond first-line rituximab and chemotherapy.
 Treatment with tabelecleucel appears to induce partial or complete remission in a substantial proportion of patients, extending survival for patients who otherwise usually die in weeks to months.
-Additionally, the safety profile is reassuring, particularly with respect to severe adverse events, though longer-term safety data are still needed, particularly for harms such as GvHD.
+Additionally, the safety profile is reassuring, particularly with respect to severe adverse events.
 Thus, despite data limitations, given the magnitude of benefits of tabelecleucel and few reported harms, we have a high certainty of substantial net health benefit (A) compared with usual care.